RandolphVI/Music-Recommendation-System/README.md

 # ALL WE NEED IS FFM 🙃

-This project is my project, and it is also a study of TensorFlow, Deep Learning(CNN, RNN, LSTM, etc.).
+This project is my project, and it is also a study of TensorFlow, Deep Learning(CNN, RNN, LSTM, etc.) and other Machine Learning things.

-The main objective of the project is to solve the multi-label text classification problem based on Convolutional Neural Networks.
-Thus, the format of the data label is like [0, 1, 0, ..., 1, 1] according to the characteristics of such problem.
+The main objective of the project is to predict the chances of a user listening to a song repetitively after the first observable listening event within a time window was triggered.
+If there are recurring listening event(s) triggered within a month after the user’s very first observable listening event, its target is marked 1, and 0 otherwise in the training set.
+The same rule applies to the testing set.

 ## Requirements